Use vector ink

 Better support for PNG images ✅

 If removing the background is difficult, perhaps you could add a colour that looks like the pages in Apple Notes.
-That shouldn’t be hard, the app only had one colour for its pages.
-We also hope that mixing our images will become easier than it currently is at the moment.
+That shouldn’t be hard; the app only had one colour for its pages.
+We also hope that mixing our images will become easier than it currently is.

 Mix handwriting and text ✅